 Davidson College, Belk Visual Arts Center, 315 North Main and Griffith Streets, Davidson.
-Van Every & Smith Galleries, Oct.
-14 - Dec.
+Van Every & Smith Galleries, Through Dec.
 16 & Jan.
 14 - Feb.
 2, 2025 - "Catherine Opie: In Dialogue".
-A reception will be held on Oct.
-15, from 6-7:30pm.
-An artist lecture will be held on Oct.
-15, at 5pm by Tyler-Tallman, Sloan Music Center.
 Catherine Opie is one of the most important American photographers of our time.
 For more than three decades she has used her artistic practice to help us see people, places, and subcultures that are often overlooked.
 Opie has created seminal portraits of the LGBTQIA community, as well as images of high school football players, California surfers, protesters, and tender portraits of herself, friends, and family.
 She has also drawn our attention to both the natural and built environments, capturing domestic interiors, mini-malls, monuments, freeways, national parks, memorials, and swamps.
 In her role as a witness, Opie has equally presented back to us both the good and the bad, the losses and the gains, the constructive and the destructive.
 Hours: Mon.-Fri., 10am-5pm and Sat. & Sun., noon-4pm.
-Contact: 704/894-2519 or at (www.davidsoncollegeartgalleries.org).
+Contact: 704/894-2519 or at (www.davidsoncollegeartgalleries.org)